Random linear multihop relaying in a general field of interferers using spatial Aloha: Impact of external noise and interference

 \subsection{Short routes}

-Our setting is now as in Section~\ref{ss.delays}, i.e., we consider the Poisson route $\Phi$ under Palm with fixed origin and destination nodes $0$ and $M$, and we compute the end-to-end delay assuming some external noise field of the form~(\ref{e.W}) created by a stationary pattern of interfering nodes $\Psi$.
-We assume that this field is stationary and stochastically independent from the Poisson route $\Phi$.
-Moreover, we assume that the nodes of $\Psi$ use Aloha MAC with probability $p'$.
+Our setting is now as in Section~\ref{ss.Mdelays}, i.e., we consider the Poisson route $\Phi$ under Palm with fixed origin and destination nodes $0$ and $M$, and we compute the end-to-end delay assuming some external noise $W$ and a field of the form created by a stationary pattern of interfering nodes $\Psi$.